robinmattern/FRDocs_dev01-robin/_home.md

 ----
 #### Build a secure Cloud Server
 ----
 1. You will create an Ubuntu server on the cloud.
-(Estimated cost $5/mo.)
+(Estimated cost under $10/mo.)
 2. You will harden your Ubuntu server to make it secure.
 3. You will install and test web, application and database servers.
 4. You will obtain a unique domain/URL (Estimated cost $20/yr.)